PEAR: Equal Area Weather Forecasting on the Sphere: Experiments

 \section{Experiments}

-We evaluate PEAR against Pangu~\cite{zhuoqun2025} using the ERA5-lite subset described in Section \ref{sec:era5lite}.
+We evaluate PEAR against Pangu~\cite{zhuoqun2025}, GraphCast~\cite{lam2022} and FengWu~\cite{chen2023a} using the ERA5-lite subset described in Section \ref{sec:era5lite}.
 All experiments are carried out using $n_{\mathrm{side}}=64$ to saturate the angular resolution of the HEALPix grid using the available ERA5 data on the equiangular grid.
 We train all models using L1 loss, with the loss contribution from the surface variables weighted by $\frac{1}{4}$.
 We use the AdamW optimizer with weight decay $3\times10^{-6}$ and learning rate $5\times 10^{-4}$.
-On a single A100, PEAR converges in 20 hours and Pangu in 40 hours.
+On a single A100, PEAR and Pangu converges in 15 hours, FengWu in 35 hours and GraphCast in 40 hours.

 To evaluate the medium-term forecasting ability of PEAR, we perform iterated model inference up to 10 times, resulting in forward time predictions of up to 10 days.
 At each lead time we calculate the average RMSE and anomaly correlation coefficient (ACC)~\cite{van2017probability} of all variables over the globe.
 See Appendix \ref{appendix} for details.